 Why did the Board not set flows at a rate that would have resulted in temporary navigation stoppages, such as those that occurred in 1993?

 The interruptions of Seaway operations in 1993 were a short-term, experimental measure and removed just over an inch of water from Lake Ontario.
-This year Lake Ontario outflows comparable to, or higher than those released in 1993 on a weekly basis, have been sustained over an extended period.
+In 2017 Lake Ontario outflows were comparable to, or higher than, those released in 1993 on a weekly basis and were sustained over an extended period while balancing all interests in the system.
 This resulted in record releases and a greater rate of lowering of Lake Ontario than that which was achieved in 1993, and with fewer impacts on other stakeholders.
 In the four months following the peak water level (June through September), Lake Ontario dropped a record 93 centimeters (36.6 inches); the next largest decline during this period was 86 centimeters (33.9 inches) in 1993.

 Back to top

 Why were flows reduced in October for boat haul out?

 As the end of 2017 approached, Plan 2014 continued to specify very high outflows, but whether or not a flood occurs during the spring of 2018 will depend on weather conditions and water supplies over the winter and spring months, not the regulation plan.
 While the Board and the Plan are doing all that can be done, no flow management plan can eliminate the risk of future flooding.